What is Kava? Simply Explained

 What are some forms of Kava (how can you consume it)?

-Tea is the most common method of taking it for anxiety, as it’s readily available.
+Tea is the most common method of taking it for discomfort, as it’s readily available.

 It’s sold alone or alongside other herbs touted to promote relaxation and brewed using hot water.